Improving Your Will Power

 This week over in the Shine Squad we have been laying out the top willpower boosting strategies and how you can easily implement them more often in your life

-Use this knowledge this week in helping you to avoid depleting your willpower stores as you keep on working towards your goals and intentions for July.
+Use this knowledge this week in helping you to avoid depleting your willpower stores as you keep on working towards your goals and intentions for your life.

 Have a great week